cssu/first-year-guide/docs/index.md

 >
 >As much as I would like to say this guide is accurate (yes, disclaimer time) this is by no means an "official" guide and is written solely from the perspective of students like myself with sources to official documentation.
 You should make sure to consult with the Undergrad Office or your college registrar to confirm your understanding of these topics and to verify your plans.
 >
->This is also a **WORK IN PROGRESS** we'll be adding and editing content throughout the summer as new information comes to light.
+>This is also a **WORK IN PROGRESS**, myself and others will be adding and editing content throughout the summer as new information comes to light.
 >
+>Also for the first time there will be an audio version of the guide with writer's commentary.
+I explain the story behind the guide as well as personal anecdotes from my time in CS.
+It will not be continuously updated.
+>
->Hope you gain something and if you see something wrong raise an issue or even better change it and make a PR.
+>I hope you gain something, whether its information or inspiration, and if you see something wrong raise an issue or even better change it and make a PR.
+This is an **OPEN SOURCE** document.
 Thanks for reading and I wish you the best in your CS journey!

+## Audio Version (as of June, 2020)
+*Coming Soon*

 Original Credits for 2018 Version (from which a lot of the content is sourced from)
 By: Anujan M, Clara S, and the CSSU Team